essingen123/mathgame/README.md

  and skipped code quality to clean up later.

 **Installation**
  Minimal timeless fuzz in current version.
-Just open in a browser with access to sufficent local storage.
+Just open in a browser with access to sufficient local storage.

 **AI Usage**
 Close to none in the running implementation.
 During desktop code clean up sessions - improvements were done using